Course Criteria

 • 0.50 - 3.00 Credits

 For students wishing instruction that is not available through other regularly scheduled courses in this discipline.
 Occasionally, either students request some type of non-traditional instruction, or an unanticipated opportunity for instruction presents itself.
 This seminar course provides a variable credit context for these purposes.
-As requirements, this seminar course must first be pre-approved by the department chair; second, it must provide at least nine contact hours of lab or lecture for each credit hour offered; and third, it must include some academic project or paper (i.e., credit is not given for attendance alone).
-This course may include standard lectures, travel and field trips, guest speakers, laboratory exercises, or other non-traditional instruction methods.
-Note that this course is an elective and does not fulfill general education or program requirements. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+As requirements, this seminar course must first be pre-approved by the department chair; second, it must provide at least nine contact hours of lab or lecture for each credit offered; and third, it must include some academic project or paper (i.e., credit is not given for attendance alone).
+This course may include standard lectures, travel and field trips, guest speakers, laboratory exercises, or other nontraditional instruction methods.
+Note that this course in an elective and does not fulfill general education or program requirements.
+Fees may be required for some seminar courses and instructor permission will be optional at the request of the instructor. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate learning through original and creative ideas.
 2. Collaborate with others to accomplish a shared purpose or goal.
 3. Use appropriate strategies and tools to represent, analyze, and integrate seminar-specific knowledge.
 4. Develop the ability to think critically about course content.
 5. Apply knowledge from seminar to a range of contexts, problems, and solutions.
-Prerequisite: Instructor permission.

 To find college, community college and university courses by keyword, enter some or all of the following, then select the Search button.